 Any City of Roswell full-time employee with at least three months of service is eligible to participate in CORE with department head approval.

 How do I sign up for CORE?

-Sometime in July 2019, an e-mail will go out to all staff, indicating that the enrollment period for the fall 2019 class has opened.
+Sometime in late summer, an e-mail will go out to all staff, indicating that the enrollment period for the fall class has opened.
 At that time, you will be directed to fill out an application online or pick up a hard copy from your supervisor.

 How will I know I am approved to participate in CORE?

 Space is limited to 25 people per class.
 All full-time employees with at least three months of service that apply to be a part of the CORE Academy will be accepted pending class size and department head approval.
 All selected participants will be notified, in advance, of the dates, locations and meeting times of each session.
 If you are not able to attend all of the schedule sessions, please do not apply.
 Wait for a future class in which you are available to attend all of the sessions.
 In an emergency situation (like an illness), participants who miss one session shall be able to make up the session they missed in the following class.

 What if I am not accepted into the CORE class in which I applied?

 If you are not accepted into the CORE class you applied, apply again for the following class.
 Employees are encouraged to apply as many times as they want, until they are approved to participate.

 How many classes will the City have annually?

 The CORE program is offered once a year, in the fall.
 Each year in late summer, staff will be made aware of when the enrollment period for the program begins.